hannes-hochreiner/sensor-node/README.md

 The plan was to just quickly throw together a sensor, an MCU, a wireless module and a battery.

 ### MCU selection
-I choose to go with the EFM32ZG222F32, because it was fairly cheap and seemed to have good documentation.
+I choose to go with the EFM32ZG222F32, because it was fairly cheap, low power and seemed to have good documentation.
+As a bonus it has AES encryption functions, which makes the radio selection easier.
 I also checked out Silicon Labs IDE and quite liked it.

+Other candidates where the LPC81/2 (higher power and no AES) and the STM32F03 (no AES).

 ### Sensor selection
 Adafruit Si7021 breackout board.